qianfeng2/detREC_program/Empirical_script/README.md

 Mosaic Program to Detect Partial Alignments From Large Unaligned Sequences
 -----------------------
-This folder provides specific scripts of running mosaic program for a dataset of DBLa sequences from a cross-sectional study in Ghana.
+This folder provides specific scripts of running mosaic program for a [dataset](https://github.com/qianfeng2/detREC_program/tree/master/Empirical_script/Ghana_dataset) of DBLa sequences from a cross-sectional study in Ghana.

 This entire pipeline we adopted are from an accepted paper: Tonkin-Hill et al. (2020), where they managed to handle a larger dataset.
-If you aim to get partial alignments results for your own large dataset, please take a look at their related detailed pipeline (https://github.com/gtonkinhill/global_var_manuscript), also please cite :

-Tonkin-Hill G, Ruybal-Pesántez S, Tiedje KE, Rougeron V, Zakeri S, Pumpaibool T, et al. Global structure of the var genes encoding the major variant surface antigen of *Plasmodium falciparum*.
+If you aim to get partial alignments results for your own large dataset, please take a look at their detailed pipeline (https://github.com/gtonkinhill/global_var_manuscript), also please cite: Tonkin-Hill G, Ruybal-Pesántez S, Tiedje KE, Rougeron V, Zakeri S, Pumpaibool T, et al. Global structure of the var genes encoding the major variant surface antigen of *Plasmodium falciparum*.
 PLoS Genetics.
 2020.
-Forthcoming
+Forthcoming.

-If you only want to reproduce the results in our related manuscript (https://www.biorxiv.org/content/10.1101/2020.11.18.389262v1), please follow the following instructions:
+If you only want to reproduce the results in our related manuscript (https://www.biorxiv.org/content/10.1101/2020.11.18.389262v1), please follow the instructions below:

 ### Step 1: Estimate major parameters del and eps.
 We first split the data set into subset to be searched in parallel on our computing cluster.
 This is showed in the following picture: